 You might consider making a rain poncho out of a garbage bag by cutting arm holes and a neck hole.
 Having this extra layer to shield from the rain can make a big difference in how wet you get.

 Although it’s always important to look where you’re running, you should be especially observant when it’s raining, as stepping into a big puddle will get your shoes and socks completely soaked.
+This is where good socks to wear in the rain come in handy.

 Finally, when you finish your run in the rain, be sure to come home and change out of your wet clothes as soon as possible.
 Being wet increases your possibility for hypothermia.
 And don’t forget to dry out your shoes–but not in the dryer or in front of a heater, as it will change their shape and damage their foam.